MileHacker Logo

 Advance Planning

-It's a good idea to reach the park directly for the most up-to-date accessibility information and to inquire about specific routes or assistance available.
+It's a good idea to contact the park directly for the most up-to-date accessibility information and to request information on specific routes or assistance available.

 Advance planning facilitates a smoother visit.